- Application Rate

 These nutrients, when applied during the growing season, can then be safely used by the crop, adding to the producer’s bottom line and lowering the risk of surface or ground water contamination.

 A computer spreadsheet is available for use in plotting spreader patterns and calculating application rates based on calibration data.
-It can be found on the AWARE home page (www.agp2.org, click on Animal Waste Management).
-Look under Nutrient Management and then CNMP Tools to find the spread sheet.
-For further assistance, contact your local county extension agent.
-(1-800-ASK-UGA1)
+It can be found on the AWARE home page.
+Look under Nutrient Management Planning in the menu bar, then click on NMP Tools to find the dry manure spreader calibration spreadsheet.
+For further assistance, contact your local county extension agent (1-800-ASK-UGA1).

 Status and Revision History